stegro/jeopardyML/README.md

        the selected cell
  * At the options screen:
     - change number of teams and hit the button to leave
+ * At the Daily Double screen:
+    - *[up]*,*[down]* to change the teams score that is displayed
+    - enter the amount via keyboard.
+If it is <5 or larger than the maximum points in this game (i.e. 500 in the template) or the score of the team, you cannot proceed.
+    - *[SPACE]* to proceed to the riddle screen

 And this is what this game is all about: